UT Tyler Soules College of Business

-The College of Business and Technology (CBT) began as the School of Business in January 1973.
+The Soules College of Business began as the School of Business in January 1973.
 In 1998, The University of Texas at Tyler School of Business Administration was approved for accreditation by AACSB.
 UT Tyler launched an online Master of Business Administration (MBA) in 2000.
 In 2008, the Texas Higher Education Coordinating Board authorized the Ph.D. in Human Resource Development program.
-The Department of Computer Science and Computer Information Systems was added to the CBT School of Technology in 2014.
+The Department of Computer Science and Computer Information Systems was added to the Soules College of Business School of Technology in 2014.

-The College of Business and Technology (CBT) is comprised of the following departments: Accounting, Finance, Business Law, Management and Marketing and Human Resource Development.
-In addition, the CBT houses the School of Technology which includes Industrial Technology, Industrial Management, and Information Technology (Computer Science and Computer Information Systems).
+The Soules College of Business is comprised of the following departments: Accounting, Finance, Business Law, Management and Marketing and Human Resource Development.
+In addition, the Soules College of Business houses the School of Technology which includes Industrial Technology, Industrial Management, and Information Technology (Computer Science and Computer Information Systems).

 To support the academic programs, the College has a Computer Integrated Manufacturing Lab as well as the Brookshire Grocery Company Retail Lab.

 To connect the College to the business community, there are six outreach centers:

 - Center for Retail Enterprises

 - Leadership Institute

 60: Full-Time Faculty